 Conradh na Gaeilge has been teaching Irish to adult learners since its foundation in 1893, and our teachers have years of experience inspiring a love for the language and teaching it worldwide.
 Conradh na Gaeilge currently runs Irish courses in Dublin, Galway, Mayo, Tipperary and other places throughout the country.
 Conradh na Gaeilge classes follow the Teastas Eorpach na Gaeilge (teg) syllabus and the headoffice provides support to branches running their own local classes.
 The organisation's central booking system is available to access online at: www.cnag.ie/courses

-The Conradh also organised a series of community-building workshops in association with Irish-language and culture groups across the United States as part of the international initiative Cultúr Club in 2016.
+The Conradh also organised a series of community-building workshops in association with Irish-language and culture groups across the United States as part of the international initiative Cultúr Club which was developed and delivered between 2016 and 2019.
 More information: www.cnag.ie/culturclub

 Conradh na Gaeilge provides continuous support to the organisation's membership - to branches and individual members alike - and the number of members is growing in recent years.